modulero/cruddy-tests/README.md

 + UpdateFooTest
 + DeleteFooTest

-For certain resources you might not need all the available abilities.
-For this purpose you can use the options `--only` and `--except`.
+Certain resources might not need all the available abilities.
+In that case you can use the options `--only` and `--except`.

 ```bash
 php artisan make:cruddy-tests Foo --only=create